stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 ## Compile Times With and Without Sub-Projects

-We find that by breaking down our monolithic Quill project into sub-projects, the resulting parallelization allowed for faster compilation with lower Heap memory requirements.
+We find that by breaking down our monolithic Quill project into subprojects, the resulting parallelization allowed for faster compilation with lower Heap memory requirements.

 | Sub-Projects | Minimum Heap Required | Serial GC | Parallel GC | G1 GC |  Z GC |